 4 Tbsp olive oil

 Preheat the oven to 190°C.

 Line a shallow roasting dish with baking paper and wrap garlic halves in foil.

 Place tomatoes in the roasting dish and drizzle with a dash of oil.

 Add the capsicum and wrapped garlic, then place in the oven to roast for 25-30 minutes.

 Turn the capsicum over during roasting to blacken both sides.

 Ensure garlic is very soft (if not return to oven for a little longer).

-Place the red pepper in a bowl, cover with a tea towel and allow to steam for 10 minutes before peeling away and discarding the skin and seeds.
-Set aside
+Place the capsicum in a bowl, cover with a tea towel and allow to steam for 10 minutes before peeling away and discarding the skin and seeds.
+Set aside.

 When the garlic is cool enough to handle, pop garlic cloves out of their skins and set aside.